 Seeking a unique dive location you can enjoy year round?
 Look no further than The Hot Hole in Lake Keowee, SC.
 Just an hour-and-a-half drive from Athens and nestled in a cove on the shores of Duke Power’s Oconee Nuclear Generating Station, this location is perfect for winter diving because hot water used to cool the reactor rushes into the lake, raising the mid-winter water temperature to 80 degrees.
 And let me assure you right now; you won’t glow in the dark after this dive.

-I dove The Hot Hole last week with my husband and with our dive shop owner Tim.
+I dove The Hot Hole last week with my husband and our dive shop owner Tim.
 The dive was chartered by Bill Routh from the Lake Jocassee Dive Shop.
 I was a little nervous I’d be cold, since the air temperature that morning was a chilly 28ᵒF.
 Really didn’t know what to expect.
 Playing it safe, I packed a thermos of hot chocolate for the surface interval.

 The boat ramp is conveniently located just a five minute cruise away from the dive site.
 Within minutes, Bill dropped the anchor.
-I took the photo below from the deck of the boat before gearing up.

 Looking over the site, it was hard to believe this is considered a drift dive, although we could see the eddy currents breaking the water’s surface.
 Bill explained during the dive briefing that the cement building (in the photo above) is the water outflow station.
 Most of the structure is emerged, extending 30 feet down to the bottom.
 The structure houses four enormous underwater pipes that conduct the warm water from the power plant, projecting it in high pressure streams into the lake.
 The current created by the water outflow make the drift dive possible.